Freshkills Park Grasslands Curriculum: A Teacher’s Perspective

 Mary Lee is a Science teacher and Science enrichment coordinator at St. Clare School and an adjunct professor at St. John’s University in the Education Department on Staten Island.
 After connecting with Rachel Aronson, the Education Programming Coordinator with the Freshkills Park Alliance, she involved her students in piloting the new Freshkills Grasslands Curriculum at different levels.
 She found it to be the perfect way to breathe new life into her lessons even during the height of the pandemic and plans to make it a staple in her classrooms going forward.

-Here are some of the reasons why she is such a proponent of the curriculum and hopes that more like it from the Freshkills Park Alliance is on the way.
+Here are some of the reasons why she is such a proponent of the curriculum and hopes that more like it will be created by the Freshkills Park Alliance.

 What did you like most about the curriculum?